George Colman

 Texts

-Colman, George, and Bonnell Thornton.
+Colman, George, the elder, and Bonnell Thornton.
 The Connoisseur.
 Harrison, http://U of A Special Collections.